SovereignCloudStack/website/_i18n/en/_posts/announcements/2024-10-23-osba-forum-scs-standards.md

 The founding members of the forum SCS-Standards are members of the OSBA.
 Further companies can support the forum as shaping, consulting or supporting member.
-The memberships fees depends on the membership level as well as the company's' financial turnover.
+The membership fees depend on the membership level as well as the company's financial turnover.

 The founding members already started to collaborate intensively, two and a half months ahead of the official establishment.
 The founding members